Things to do in Mykonos

-Explore more on Destinations
+Explore more on the Mediterranean

 I love Corfu because it combines tranquility with vibrancy.
 The island is buzzing with people and ideas, and there is a settled artist community that provides me with great inspiration and feedback.
 It’s a place where I can perform my music, exhibit my art and be appreciated – isn’t this what a true artist craves?

 I can wake up, take my drawing book and violin, sit on the beach and compose, undisturbed.
 After a concert, I can just dip in the sea and take a swim.
 Paleokastritsa is my favourite spot: it’s a fantastic beach with crystal-clear water surrounded by spectacular rock formations.

 Come in the summer and you’re likely to bump into one of Corfu’s marching bands.
 We have 18 of them and they’re quite a spectacle – children and adults marching together through the narrow, cobbled streets of Corfu Old Town.
 This, and much more, is the spirit of Corfu.

 The Mediterranean culture appeals to me, so when I hit 60 I decided it was time to retire and rethink.
 By then I had discovered Heraklion, a very underrated destination.

 I knew what to expect: hospitable people, wonderful food, constant sun and a mild climate.
 But the city is also like a mini Athens: cultural, cosmopolitan with a delightful old centre.
 There are almost daily events in the summer – some free, some ticketed – in the magnificent open-air theatres.